 New-York Historical Society Collections

-The New-York Historical Society's manuscript collections contain over two million items of archival materials, including family papers and organizational and business records.
+The New-York Historical Society's manuscript collections contain over 20,000 linear feet of archival materials, including family papers and organizational and business records.
 This website presents a selection of collections that document the lives of important New Yorkers and Americans as well as average citizens.

 Manuscript Collections Relating to Slavery

 The New-York Historical Society holds fifteen important manuscript collections relating to slavery in the United States and the Atlantic slave trade.
 With over 12,000 pages of text dating from the 18th, 19th, and early 20th centuries, these collections constitute a rich archive of primary source materials that will be of value to anyone researching the history of slavery, the slave trade, and the abolitionist movement.

 New-York Historical Society Quarterly